 The program includes field training at crash or burial sites in countries like Laos or Vietnam.

-Requirements to Become a Crime Scene Investigator or Forensic Lab Scientist
+Requirements to Become a Crime Scene Investigator or Forensic Lab Scientist in Honolulu

 Many Honolulu police department crime scene investigators are sworn officers.
 The requirements for joining the HPD include: